aces/Loris/README.md

 ## Community

 ### Get in touch
-For questions and troubleshooting guidance beyond what is covered in our GitHub Wiki, [please subscribe and contact us via the LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev).
+For questions and troubleshooting guidance beyond what is covered in our GitHub Wiki, please subscribe to the [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) and email us there.

 ### GitHub Issues
 For bug reporting and new feature requests, please search and report via our GitHub Issues.